Archivist-3/Xyl-s-Starmap/README.md

 This will insert a pre-formatted YAML into your note, which will render the starmap whenever outside the code block, or in reading mode!
 (CTRL/CMD + E)
 There is also an un-commented version, which has a single instance of every object, and no comments.
 ---

+# Installation
+If installing directly from the Repo, go into releases, and fetch both main.js and manifest.json.
+Throw those bad boys into your plugin folder inside .obsidian/plugins/{Xyl's Starmap}

+---